ARMmbed/mbed-os-5-docs/docs/reference/api/storage/storage.md

 - Erase a block in storage.
 - Program a block that has previously been erased.

 <span class="notes">**Note:** The state of an erased block is undefined.
-NOR flash devices typically set an erased block to all 0xff, but for some block devices such as the SD card, erase is a NOOP.
+NOR flash devices typically set an erased block to all 0xff, but for some block devices, such as the SD card, erase is a NOOP.
 If a deterministic value is required after an erase, the consumer of the block device must verify this.</span>

 ### Block sizes